The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Head of the military clergy from 1911 to 1918 was Emmerich Bjelik.
 His title was the resounding Apostolischer Feldvikar.
 Bjelik knew one of the models for figures in The Good Soldier Švejk, namely Ludvík Lacina.
 Another person who knew Bjelik was Zdeněk Matěj Kuděj who for a period served at the Feldvikariat in Vienna.
 It may well be that Jaroslav Hašek drew inspiration for some of his field chaplains from what Kuděj told him.
 The two authors met several times during the period the novel was written.

 The institution of military clergy plays a prominent role in The Good Soldier Švejk and it is probably the authority that is subjected to the most stinging satire of them all.
-Already in [I.11] the author dedicates a complete sub-chapter to an attack on military clergy as a world phenomenon.
-Later the object of scorn is solely the Catholicy field clergy in Austria-Hungary.
-The field chaplains Katz, Martinec, Lacina and their pious colleague in [I.12] are either drunkards (and immoral) and those who are not soon slide into debauchery.
-Feldoberkurat Ibl is however only mentioned briefly, but as an idiotic preacher.
+Already in [I.11] the author dedicates a complete sub-chapter to an attack on military clergy as a universal phenomenon.
+Later the object of scorn is solely the Catholic field clergy in Austria-Hungary.
+The field chaplains Katz, Martinec, Lacina and their pious colleague in [I.12] are either drunkards (and immoral), and those who are not soon slide into debauchery.
+Feldoberkurat Ibl, however, is only mentioned briefly, but as an idiotic preacher.

 Quote(s) from the novel